 Fiscal Year Pre Tax Profit is subject to numerous adjustments and is capped at 20% of sales.
 The Hurdle Rate is 10% of the net investment (less cash, debt and intercompany charges) in the business or business group.
-The large mould business, in fiscal 2013, is not subject to the capital charge.
-The amount of the manager's bonus increases as the bonus pool increases.
-In all cases except the large mould business the business unit manager's bonus is capped at 100% of base salary.
+In all cases, the business unit manager's bonus is capped at a maximum of 100% of base salary.
 The cash bonus program varies in detail between segments and divisions to suit particular circumstances but is uniform in basic philosophy and design.
 The bonus is paid in cash but may be paid in cash and grants of stock options in cases where the bonus for any individual exceeds \$50,000.
 See 'Long Term Incentive Program' below.
 The CFO receives a discretionary cash bonus as it is deemed inappropriate to link the CFO's bonus to profitability.
-In fiscal 2014, all business unit managers' bonus will be capped at a maximum of 150% of base salary.

-The annual bonus program of the Chief Executive Officer and the Chief Operating Officer is calculated as a percentage of the adjusted consolidated pre-tax profit of the Corporation.
+The annual bonus program of the CEO and the COO is calculated as a percentage of the adjusted consolidated pre-tax profit of the Corporation.
 The adjustment to consolidated pretax profit is a capital charge deduction.
 The capital charge deduction is obtained by multiplying the Corporation's percentage cost of borrowing by the prior year-end shareholders' equity.
-The CEO and the COO receive 3% and 2% respectively of the adjusted consolidated pretax profit in cash or, in the discretion of the Board, in cash and grants of stock options and the COO's bonus is capped at 100% of base salary.
-In fiscal 2014, the COO will receive 1.5% of the adjusted consolidated pretax profit as bonus and capped at 125% of base salary.
+The CEO and the COO receive 3% and 1.5% respectively of the adjusted consolidated pretax profit in cash or, in the discretion of the Board, in cash and grants of stock options, and the COO's bonus is capped at 100% of base salary.

 The Board retains discretion to award cash bonuses in addition to the requirements of the cash bonus program in keeping with its philosophy of ultimate control over executive compensation and the need, from time to time, to deal with exceptional circumstances.
-Such discretion was not exercised with respect to the NEOs in 2013.
+In 2014, the purchase of ALC was such an exceptional circumstance.
+The President and CEO of the Automotive Solutions group was accordingly awarded a one-time payment of US\$100,000.